 You have two main options for housing in the Netherlands: renting or buying.

 If you are considering buying, look into your mortgage options.
 Buying a property will take a much longer time and come with extra costs.
-Still, in some cases, paying monthly mortgage instalments can be more economical than paying rent.
+Still, in some cases, paying monthly mortgage installments can be more economical than paying rent.

 Generally, should you have the financial means, you may want to consider buying if you will be living in the Netherlands for more than three years.